 Borrowing money can be a tricky undertaking for first-time homebuyers, but that’s long been the case in communities of color, where disparities in lending are a reality in the industry.

-Marc Dumas, a broker at Baird & Warner, said in an interview with Chicago Agent that although redlining, blockbusting and steering are illegal, he still sees such discriminatory practices happening in the industry.
+Marc Dumas, a broker at Baird & Warner, said in an interview with Chicago Agent that although redlining, blockbusting and steering are illegal, he still sees such discriminatory practices in the industry and racial disparities in lending.

 “There may be a need for more appraisers of color and more appraisers who live and work in the neighborhoods where they appraise,” he said.
 “For you to tell us it’s not worth that diminishes the value for the neighborhood overall.”